papivot/pace-docs/PKS Logging using syslog.md

 * TLS enabled/disabled - `Enabled` for this lab.
 * `Enable Log Sink Resource` should be enabled on the PKS tile.

+## Individual K8S clusters

+Create a yaml file with the following cont

 ## PKS Control plane

 To enable logging of the PKS control plane, within Opsman UI, navigate to the PKS tile -> `Settings` -> `Logging`.